Hi! My name is Kim Stone and the following paragraphs will tell you a little bit about me and why I started WalletSurfer.com.

 My first blog wasn’t about wallets, but about online security.
 I soon realized that there were too many other experts out there that knew WAY more than me about the subject.

 So, as they say in the blogging world, I pivoted.

 Why I started WalletSurfer.com

 Oddly, there weren’t many websites that had all of the information that I was looking for about these newfangled kinds of wallets.
-There were few “one-stop shops” that reviewed the kinds of wallets that I was interested in, at least not in the detail I was looking for.
+There were few “one-stop shops” that reviewed the kinds of wallets that I was interested in, At least not in the detail I was looking for.

-So I decided to do it myself.
+So I decided to do it myself with WalletSurfer.com

-Since mid-2019, I have become a full-time resident of the wallet planet.
+Since mid-2019, I have become a full-time wallet surfer.
 I read every wallet-related blog I can find, watch hundreds of Youtube videos, communicate with manufacturers, and study the technology that makes these wallets tick.

-As of this writing, I have over 90 wallets, wallet tools, and tracking cards that are vying for the limited space in my office.
+As of this writing, I have over 150 wallets, wallet tools, MagSafe accessories, and tracking cards that are vying for the limited space in my office.
 Sometimes manufacturers send me these wallets and sometimes I buy them.